26 Reasons I'm Grateful to be an Entrepreneur

 20. Neighborhood walks - every office I've ever worked in has not been conducive to taking a walk in the middle of the day.
 I love my neighborhood and try to get in a quick walk often.

 21. Networking - the option to meet collaborative partners at pretty much any time is totally convenient.
+I have strong boundaries around not doing meetings during my best brain juice time, but it’s nice to not have to make time after hours or on weekends.

 22. Day off flexibility (mid-week vacations) - cheapest hotel rate Monday - Thursday?
 No problem.
 I'll just work the weekend to make up for it.